devnull03/nwhacks25-nameTBA/README.md

 ---

 ## What We Learned
-Building "Keep My Wife's Name Out Your Fkn Mouth" taught us valuable lessons:
+Building "Slap Game" taught us valuable lessons:

 - *Mastering Real-Time Gameplay:* We honed our skills in latency reduction to ensure every slap and dodge happens instantly.
 - *Efficient ML Integration:* Managing heavy machine learning models was key to keeping the game smooth and responsive.